rice-apps/scheduleplanner/README.md

 scheduleplanner
 =====================

-A schedule planner and visualizer for students at Rice University maintained by [Rice Apps] (http://www.riceapps.org/).
+An open-source schedule planner and visualizer for university students maintained by [Rice Apps](http://www.riceapps.org/).

+You can view the application live at [scheduleplanner.riceapps.rocks](http://scheduleplanner.riceapps.rocks).

 ## Requirements (for building):
 * Google Closure Library